openSUSE/news-o-o/_posts/2011-06-11-opensuse-weekly-news-issue-179-is-out.markdown

       comments are unfriendly, de-motivating or useless.
 In Eike's case, he commented that the user was

+â€œ

 sort of implying that the current placement of things in workspace isn't already the
           result of a thought and decision process, while not actually having done your homework yet on what the purpose of the components in question is

-
+â€

 So, he felt attacked a bit - the user makes it seem like the developers just did
       something at random.
-And the user didn™t bother to inform himself, so the comments aren™t useful either. (...)
+And the user didnâ€™t bother to inform himself, so the comments arenâ€™t useful either. (...)

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/images/OWN-oxygen-openSUSE-Forums.png)openSUSE Forumsâ–²â–¼

+â€œ

 **An overview of functionality**

-
+â€

+â€œ

       [Articles](http://forums.opensuse.org/content/)